 19 Best Questions You Can Explore In A Psychology Thesis

 By definition, psychology is the study of behavior and the mind.
-The subject is one many college students find themselves taking, whether as a requirement or as an elective.
-Psychology explores how the mind works, how the mind connects to the body, and that hard to answer question, why.
+The subject is one of many college students who find themselves taking, whether as a requirement or as an elective.
+Psychology explores how the mind works, how the mind connects to the body, and that hard to answer the question, why.
 At some point, a psychology student will need to write a paper.
 Sometimes they are given the topic, and sometimes the professor lets the student pick.
 Here are some psychology thesis topics for psychology students to consider.

 - Nature vs. nurture – Does nature or nurture determine someone’s behavior?